Environment Dependent Electron Mass and the H$_0$-Tension: Symmetron Field

 In spatial regions where $\Omega \geq \mu^2\Sigma^2$ the mass term of equation \eqref{eq:lagrangian} is positive and $\nu = 0$.
 However, when $\Omega < \mu^2\Sigma^2$ symmetry breaking occurs causing the field's mass term to turn negative and the VEV to take a finite value, $\pm \nu \neq 0$ expressed fully in equation \eqref{eq:nu}.
 In total,

 The potential in these two regimes is sketched in figure \ref{fig:V} with arbitrary units.
 The transition rate between the solid and dashed curves is dependent on the growth/decay rate of $\Omega$.
-In galaxies the transition would be more sensitive to position than time and could be determined using an NFW profile to model $\Omega(r)$ for instance.
-But throughout the cosmological history the transition would be more sensitive to time or redshift.
+In galaxies the transition would be more sensitive to position than time and could be determined using an NFW profile to model $\Omega(r)$ for instance. \footnote{For simplicity we will not consider the contribution from the primarily baryonic galactic disk (in the case of the Milky Way).
+Its inclusion would only slightly affect the constraints on $\mu$ and $\Sigma$ due to localized over-densities.} But throughout the cosmological history the transition would be more sensitive to time or redshift.
 This is important to note since we are comparing the electron mass during recombination with the value measured in our solar system which is suspended in a dark matter halo.

-The original work on the symmetron, \cite{Hinterbichler:2010es}, had considered the case where symmetry breaking occurs in recent history, $\mu^2\Sigma^2\approx1$, in order to enable long range interactions of gravitational strength to serve as an effective dark energy.
+Reference \cite{Hinterbichler:2010es} has considered symmetry breaking to occur in recent cosmological history such that unscreened long range interactions of gravitational strength could serve as an effective dark energy.
 This is not our interest here so the resulting constraints are relaxed.
-Instead, we require a difference in the symmetron's VEV between recombination, with a density of $\Omega_{rec}=\Omega_{m0}(1+z_*)^3\approx4\times10^8$, and today's local value where the density is $\Omega_{MW}\approx8\times10^4$ calculated from an NFW fit to the Milky Way (see figure \ref{fig:densities}).
+Instead, we require a difference in the symmetron's VEV between recombination, which had a density of $\Omega_{rec}=\Omega_{m0}(1+z_*)^3\approx4\times10^8$, and today's local value which we take as $\Omega_{MW}\approx8\times10^4$ calculated from an NFW fit to the Milky Way (see figure \ref{fig:densities}).
 This translates to $\mu^2\Sigma^2$ being greater than at least one of the above densities.
-Since the Milky Way generally has a lower density out of the two we impose
+Since the Milky Way on average has a lower density out of the two we impose

 Otherwise, if $\Omega_{rec}$ and $\Omega_{MW}$ were both greater than $\mu^2\Sigma^2$ then the symmetry would not be broken in either case and, as we will see in section \ref{sect:coupling}, the symmetron coupling would not effect the predicted value of H$_0$ (though the regime could still be of general cosmological interest).
 On the other hand, if $\mu^2\Sigma^2$ is much larger than $\Omega_{rec}$ then the VEV values between recombination and the Milky Way would be indistinguishable and any effect on H$_0$ would be negligible.
 That is to say, for the symmetron to cause a significant enough mass difference between recombination and the measured value we would also require